 - Review the driver’s prior employment and previous driving history

 To find out whether a trucking company has performed any of these tasks, your personal injury attorney will request records and ask the trucking company representatives questions under oath.
-Dolman Law Group is experienced at suing trucking companies for negligent hiring and obtaining the evidence necessary to make your case.
+Sibley Dolman Gipe Accident Injury Lawyers, PA is experienced at suing trucking companies for negligent hiring and obtaining the evidence necessary to make your case.

 If a trucking company fails to perform necessary background checks, then it has negligently hired someone who isn’t qualified to work as a truck driver.
 You can then sue the company for compensation—which is ideal, since companies tend to have deeper pockets than individual drivers.